-Where CHS concludes that a starter tenancy should not be allowed to default to an Assured tenancy the Housing Manager will obtain authorisation from the Head of Housing Management before serving a Notice Requiring Possession under section 21 of the Housing Act 1988.
+Where CHS concludes that a starter tenancy should not be allowed to default to an Assured tenancy the Housing Manager will obtain authorisation from the Director of Customers before serving a Notice Requiring Possession under section 21 of the Housing Act 1988.
 This Notice must be for a minimum of two calendar months.
 The Notice will be accompanied by a letter setting out the reasons for ending the tenancy and how to appeal against the decision.
 The Notice may not be served during the first four months of the tenancy.
 However if it is clear at the nine month visit that CHS intends to end the tenancy then the Notice Requiring Possession should be served as soon as possible after this visit to allow time for the Notice to expire before taking possession action.
-If there is a serious breach of tenancy conditions at an earlier stage in the tenancy and the tenant takes no steps to improve their conduct then CHS may decide to serve the Notice Requiring Possession some time before the nine month visit is due, although not within four months of the notice period, CHS will need to take legal proceedings to enforce the notice, which must begin within four months of the date the s.21 notice was served.
+If there is a serious breach of tenancy conditions at an earlier stage in the tenancy and the tenant takes no steps to improve their conduct then CHS may decide to serve the Notice Requiring Possession some time before the nine month visit is due, although not within four months of the start of the tenancy.
+If the starter tenant does not give possession at the end of the notice period, CHS will need to take legal proceedings to enforce the notice, which must begin within four months of the date the s.21 notice was served.